 The most popular Himalayan salt mines in Pakistan are Kalabogh and Khewra salt mines.
 Are amongst the largest and oldest salt deposits with an estimated amount of rock salt is between 82 billion and 600 billion tons.
 Discovered in 320 BC by Alexander the Great, however, it was not until the Mughal reign that the exploration began on the caves.

-Himalayan salt can range in colour from a soft yellow pink to a deep rustic red, to a magnificent silvery-blue, the colours being dependant on the type of minerals present within them.
+Himalayan salt can range in color from a soft yellow pink to a deep rustic red, to a magnificent silvery-blue, the colors being dependant on the type of minerals present within them.